 At this age, little ones start to increase their perception of the color and shapes of items.

-Practice Tip: Hold each card for a few seconds while rotating from left to right and up to down.
+Practice Tip: Hold each card briefly while rotating from left to right and up to down.

 6 to 12 Months

-Use pictures rich in color to help your babe recognize color and to inspire their imagination.
+Use rich-colored pictures to help your babe recognize color and inspire their imagination.

-Practice Tip: Again, hold each card for a few seconds while rotating from left to right and up to down.
+Practice Tip: Hold each card for a few seconds while rotating from left to right and up to down.
 You may also go outside to introduce various objects and colors.

 12 to 36 Months